-- 4. Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
+- Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
 Remove the old oil filter and wipe off the filter mounting surface on the engine. - 6.
-Apply a thin coating of clean oil to the rubber gasket on the replacement oil filter. - IMPORTANT: Use ONLY oil filters from the engine manufacturer (Kohler 12-050-01).
+Apply a thin coating of clean oil to the rubber gasket on the replacement oil filter. - IMPORTANT: Use ONLY Kohler oil filters.
+See the Specifications section for a list of recommended filters.
 Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication. - 7.
 Install the new oil filter on the engine.
 Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 to 1 turn.